What do you even look for when buying a kayak knife? A knife is just a knife, right? Wrong!

 Kayak knives come in different shapes, sizes, and designs to make them safe and convenient for kayak use.

-So here is what you should consider.
+So here is what you should consider in the best kayaking knife for your application.

 1. Handle Material